 8. The Rhetoric of Judgement: A Twelfth-century Icon from Mount Sinai

-Niamh Bhalla is Course Leader and Lecturer in Art History at New College of the Humanities at Northeastern University in London.
-She completed her PhD at the Courtauld Institute of Art, UK, and has previously lectured and worked on research projects at the Courtauld and the Victoria and Albert Museum.
+Niamh Bhalla is Course Leader and Lecturer in Art History at New College of the Humanities, Northeastern University in London.
+She completed her PhD at The Courtauld Institute of Art, UK, and has previously lectured and worked on research projects at The Courtauld and the Victoria and Albert Museum.
 Her research focuses on the social agency of late-classical and Byzantine imagery.
 She explores themes such as space, memory, the body, gender and rhetoric in relation to the experience of visual imagery.